 Katherine is often asked about using her services as a grant contractor versus hiring an in-house grant writer.
 It is beneficial for organizations to develop grant capabilities and she can assist in the process.
 Here’s a short list of reasons why more than 50 agencies have hired Heart Resources, LLC.

 1. Your agency needs to attract grants from more funders.
 Katherine has a proven track record of finding open grant opportunities from many sources.
 She delivers comprehensive grant research reports with matching “best fit” funders.
-Katherine provides strategic grant consulting, and does not endorse or engage in the practice of high-volume funder solicitations.
+Katherine provides grant consulting to build a funding strategy that appeals to Pittsburgh area grant makers.